ghazal-naderi/platform-11/terraform/aws-kops-seed/README.md

   kubeDNS:
     provider: CoreDNS
 ```
-For networking observability, we should add:
+For networking observability, we should add (requires latest `kops`):
 ```
   networking:
     cilium: